Sigrid on-premise: Helm Chart configuration

 Analysis results are stored in a PostgreSQL database server (or cluster in PostgreSQL terms), and consequently, PostgreSQL is a non-optional dependency of Sigrid.
 Typically, deployments use a PostgreSQL instance outside the Kubernetes cluster and consequently not managed by Helm.

-For Postgres, we support the latest 2 major versions.
+For PostgreSQL, we support the latest 2 major versions.
 You can track the Postgres version history in this overview.
+While Sigrid is known to work on managed PostgreSQL (to be specific: on Amazon Web Services RDS), SIG only tests the Helm chart and this documentation against self-managed PostgreSQL.

 - The endpoint at which the PostgreSQL server is reachable.
 By default, Sigrid connects at the standard port for PostgreSQL (5432).